adobe/aem-brackets-extension/README.md

 ![](https://raw.githubusercontent.com/wiki/adobe-marketing-cloud/aem-sightly-brackets-extension/screenshots/sync_status_report.png)

-The AEM Sightly Brackets extension also supports [.vltignore](http://docs.adobe.com/docs/en/cq/aem-how-tos/development/how-to-build-aem-projects-using-apache-maven.html#Adding Paths to the Package Without Syncing Them) files for excluding content from synchronising to and from the repository.
+The AEM Brackets Extension also supports [.vltignore](http://docs.adobe.com/docs/en/cq/aem-how-tos/development/how-to-build-aem-projects-using-apache-maven.html#Adding Paths to the Package Without Syncing Them) files for excluding content from synchronising to and from the repository.

 ## Known Issues or Limitations
-* Currently the AEM Sightly Brackets Extension does not support working with embedded content packages.
+* Currently the AEM Brackets Extension does not support working with embedded content packages.
 * `filter-vlt.xml` files are not yet taken into consideration.
 * When synchronising a full content package only the `filter.xml` file from the `META-INF/vault` folder is used as the extension builds ad-hoc content packages that get installed and removed from your AEM instance; therefore your content package's definition is not altered but its content is updated.

 ## Sample Application
-A sample application built with Brackets and the AEM Sightly Brackets Extension is available at [https://github.com/Adobe-Marketing-Cloud/aem-sightly-sample-todomvc](https://github.com/Adobe-Marketing-Cloud/aem-sightly-sample-todomvc "Sightly TodoMVC Example").
+A sample application built with Brackets and the AEM Brackets Extension is available at [https://github.com/Adobe-Marketing-Cloud/aem-sightly-sample-todomvc](https://github.com/Adobe-Marketing-Cloud/aem-sightly-sample-todomvc "Sightly TodoMVC Example").

 ## Reporting Bugs
 Please report any issues you encounter using GitHub's issue tracker from [https://github.com/Adobe-Marketing-Cloud/aem-sightly-brackets-extension/issues](https://github.com/Adobe-Marketing-Cloud/aem-sightly-brackets-extension/issues).